-Do not refer the individual to re-apply because the requirement to apply has been met.
+Do not refer the individual to re-apply.
 A SVES or BENDEX query will display an R, W or T next to the HI (Hospital Insurance) Option Code or the SMI (Supplemental Medical Insurance) Option Code.
 The action to take is as follows:

-- If countable income is above 100% FPL acceptance of Medicare Parts A/B for an applicant or recipient in the HMW is not required because the individual would be responsible for paying the Part A premium.
-Document the case record regarding one of the 3 conditions as the reason for not requiring Medicare acceptance. - If countable income is at/below 100% FPL transfer the individual to the QMB coverage group (or an alternate full service coverage group) and notify the TPL Director of the Buy-In Program that the individual's Medicare Part A and/or Part B must be opened or reopened.
+- If countable income is above 100% FPL acceptance of Medicare Parts A/B for an applicant or recipient in the HMW is not required. . - If countable income is at/below 100% FPL transfer the individual to the QMB coverage group (or an alternate full-service coverage group) and notify the TPL Director of the Buy-In Program that the individual's Medicare Part A and/or Part B must be opened or reopened.
 Include in the notification email the individual's name, Medicaid ID, SSN and the effective date of QMB coverage, which can be no earlier than the QMB effective date of eligibility or the effective month of the transition from HMW to QMB (after allowing for adverse action). - If the HMW applicant or recipient has previously applied for Medicare and was denied Medicare, verify the reason for the denial to ensure the denial does not impact Medicaid eligibility, such as an unsatisfactory immigration status.
 Document the case record with the denial reason and the resulting impact on the case.

-400.05.02 MEDICARE COST-SHARING GROUP - QMB (QUALIFIED MEDICARE BENEFICIARY) COE-031
+400.05.02 MEDICARE COST-SHARING GROUP - QMB (QUALIFIED MEDICARE BENEFICIARY) COE-031 coverage group which delayed the implementation of the QMB provision until July 1, 1989.

 Section 301 of the Medicare Catastrophic Coverage Act of 1988 (P.L.
 100-360) mandated coverage of Qualified Medicare Beneficiaries (QMB's) for the purpose of Medicare cost-sharing expenses.
-The QMB provision of federal law was effective January 1, 1989; however, Mississippi required state enabling legislation to add the coverage group which delayed the implementation of the QMB provision until July 1, 1989.
+The QMB provision of federal law was effective January 1, 1989; however, Mississippi required state enabling legislation to add the